-Empire BlueCross BlueShield coverage for occupational, speech and vision therapy is provided for up to 30 visits combined in your home, doctor's office or outpatient facility.
+For occupational, speech and vision therapy, Empire provides coverage for up to 30 visits combined in your home, doctor's office or outpatient facility.
 The plan does not cover tests, evaluations or diagnoses received within 12 months prior to a doctor's referral or order for occupational, speech or vision therapy.